 regnat Deus Dei Caro.

-First he deleted them; then he re-admitted them but bowdlerised them.
+In his first draft Hymnale he deleted them; then he re-admitted them but bowdlerised them.

-[literal crib: flesh sins, Flesh cleanses, God rules, the Flesh of God.
+[literal crib: "flesh sins, Flesh cleanses, God rules, the Flesh of God."
 The Anglican Fr John Mason Neale produced a fine rendering into English verse: that flesh hath purged what flesh had stained / and God, the Flesh of God, hath reigned.]

 Unbowdlerised, these seem to me two of the most sublime lines in Latin poetry, whether sacred or profane, during the last two and a half thousand years.